 ☐Your services (including medic al care, service es, supplies, e equipment, ar nd Part B pres cription drugs) must b e medically nece essary.
-"Medica ally necessary " means that the services, supplies or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. □You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered, unless it is emergent or urgent care or unless your plane a network provider has given you a referral.
-This means that you will have to pay the provider if ull for the services furnished. □You have a Primary care provider (a PCP) who is providing and overseeing your care. □Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Dual Complete MD-S002 (HMO-POS D-SNP).
-Covered services that may need approval in advance are marked by a double dagger (††) in the medical benefits chart. □ Network providers agree by contract to obtain prior authorization from the plan.
+"Medica ally necessary " means that the services, supplies or drugs are needed for the prevention, diagnosis, or treatment of your medical con- meet accepted standards of medical practice. dition and ☐You receive your care from a network provider.
+In most cases, care you receive from network provider will not be covered, unless it is emergent or urgent care or unless y a network provider has given you a referral.
+This means that you will have to pay the full for the services furnished. our plan or □You have a Primary care provider (a PCP) who is providing and overseeing your care) . □Some of the services listed in the medical benefits chart are covered only if your docorder network provider gets approval in advance (sometimes called "prior authorizate" UHC Dual Complete NY-S002 (HMO-POS D-SNP).
+Covered services that may need approval in advance are marked by a double dag the medical benefits chart. ger (^{††}) in ☐ Network providers agree by contract to obtain prior authorization from the plan.
 Other important things to know about our coverage: ☐You are covered by both Medicare and Medicaid.
-Medicare covers health care and prescription drugs.
+Medicare covers health care and properties of the drugs.
 Medicaid covers your cost-sharing for Medicare services.
-Medicaid also covers services Medicare does not cover, like long-term care and home and community-based services. □ Like all Medicare health plans, we cover everything that Original Medicare covers.
-(If you wan to know more about the coverage and costs of Original Medicare, look in your Medicare & Yo 2024 handbook.
-View it online at medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) □ For all Preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. ☐ If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. □ If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all appropriate Medicare Advantage plan Medicare-covered benefits.
-However, during this period, we will not continue to cover Medicaid benefits that are included under the Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the stat would otherwise be liable.
-Medicare approved UHC Dual Complete MD-S002 (HMO-POS D-SNP) to provide these benefit and/or lower copayments/coinsurance as part of the Value-Based Insurance Design program.
-This program lets Medicare try new ways to improve Medicare Advantage plans.
-Important benefit information for all enrollees participating in wellness and health care planning.
-(WHP) services □Because UHC Dual Complete MD-S002 (HMO-POS D-SNP) participates in Food, Over-the-Counter (OTC) and utility bill credit/RX Cost-Share Buy Down, you will be eligible for the following WHP services, including advance care planning (ACP) services: □What are ACP services?
+Medicaid also cover Medicare does not cover, like long-term care and home and community-based services. rs services □ Like all Medicare health plans, we cover everything that Original Medicare covers.
+(I to know more about the coverage and costs of Original Medicare, look in your Medicare 2024 handbook.
+View it online at medicare.gov or ask for a copy by calling 1-800-MI (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users should call 1-877-486-20 care & You EDICARE □ For all Preventive services that are covered at no cost under Original Medicare, we at the service at no cost to you.
+However, if you also are treated or monitored for an eximedical condition during the visit when you receive the preventive service, a copaymapply for the care received for the existing medical condition. isting ☐ If Medicare adds coverage for any new services during 2024, either Medicare or our cover those services. plan will □ If you are within our plan's 6-month period of deemed continued eligibility, we will continue all appropriate Medicare Advantage plan Medicare-covered benefits.
+However, this period, we will not continue to cover Medicaid benefits that are included under the Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which would otherwise be liable. er, during he □ Medicare approved UHC Dual Complete NY-S002 (HMO-POS D-SNP) to provide the and/or lower copayments/coinsurance as part of the Value-Based Insurance Design This program lets Medicare try new ways to improve Medicare Advantage plans. □ Important benefit information for all enrollees participating in wellness and health call the control of the provided HTML in the call the call the provided HTML in the call the call the call the call the provided HTML in the call the program.
+(WHP) services □ Because UHC Dual Complete NY-S002 (HMO-POS D-SNP) participates in Food, Ove Counter (OTC) and utility bill credit/RX Cost-Share Buy Down, you will be eligible for following WHP services, including advance care planning (ACP) services: □ What are ACP services?